Grand Lodge of Pennsylvania: Masonic Villages of Pennsylvania

-The Masonic Children's Home
+Masonic Children's Home

 The Masonic Children's Home is a home for children who come from various socio-economic environments that do not provide the security and support necessary for healthy growth and development.
 The youth receive food, clothing, complete medical care, academic tutoring and opportunities to participate in worship and extracurricular activities of their choosing.

-The Pennsylvania Masonic Youth Foundation
+Pennsylvania Masonic Youth Foundation

 The Foundation offers leadership, education and mentoring programs and resources for youth throughout the Commonwealth, and provides numerous resources and opportunities for Masonic youth groups.
 It supports initiatives to keep children safe from violence, abuse and exploitation, and provides specialized training for adults who provide leadership to young people.

-The Masonic Charities Fund
+Masonic Charities Fund

 This special fund supports operations and equipment purchases for The Masonic Library and Museum of Pennsylvania, as well as the restoration and preservation of the Masonic Temple.
 As needs present themselves, the fund supports scholarships and disaster relief across the globe, to Masonic or non-Masonic recipients.

 Grand Masters

-The current Grand Master is Jeffery Wonderling.
 In Pennsylvania, the Grand Master serves a two-year term.
-Notably, the regalia of the Grand Master of Pennsylvania is unlike that of any other Masonic Jurisdiction in the United States.
-The collar is made of velvet and contains no metal save for the bullion thread used to compose the stars.
+Notably, the regalia of the Grand Master is unlike that of any other Masonic Jurisdiction in the United States, in that the collar is made of velvet and contains no metal save for the bullion thread used to compose the stars.
 The apron is rounded, both at the base and on the flap, and has no excess ornamentation or fringe.

-The following men have been Grand Masters.
+The following men have served as Grand Master.